 Shoulder Replacement Surgery

-• Total shoulder replacement: In a total shoulder replacement, both the ball and socket are replaced with artificial implants.
-This is the most common type of shoulder replacement surgery.
+- Total shoulder replacement: This procedure replaces both the ball and socket with artificial implants.
+It is the most common type of shoulder replacement surgery.

-• Partial shoulder replacement: In a partial shoulder replacement, only the ball is replaced with an artificial implant.
-The socket is left intact.
+- Partial shoulder replacement: In this procedure, only the ball is replaced with an artificial implant, while the socket is left intact.

-• Reverse total shoulder replacement: In a reverse shoulder replacement, the ball and socket are switched.
+- Reverse total shoulder replacement: This surgery involves switching the ball and socket.
 The artificial ball is attached to the socket, and the socket is attached to the upper arm bone.
-This type of surgery is typically used for patients with severe rotator cuff tears that cannot be repaired.
+It is typically used for patients with severe rotator cuff tears that cannot be repaired.

 Rotator Cuff Repair Surgery